airnandez/taskq/README.md

 }
 ```

-You can find a complete example in the documentation.
+In the documentation you can find a complete [executable example](https://godoc.org/github.com/airnandez/taskq#pkg-examples).

 ## Installation
 You need to have installed the [Go programming environment](https://golang.org) and then do: